Tencent Music misses first-quarter revenue estimates, shares fall

 Paid users of the company’s online music service jumped 50.4% to 42.7 million in the quarter.

+Spotify’s paid music subscribers surged to 130 million in the first quarter, as its business model proved more resilient than expected amid the coronavirus lockdowns.

-Revenue of the company, controlled by Chinese tech giant Tencent Holdings Ltd (0700.HK), rose about 10% to 6.31 billion yuan ($889.08 million) in the first quarter ended March 31, while analysts were expecting 6.33 billion yuan, according to IBES data from Refinitiv.
+Tencent Music, controlled by Chinese tech giant Tencent Holdings Ltd (0700.HK), said revenue rose about 10% to 6.31 billion yuan ($889.08 million) in the first quarter ended March 31.
+Analysts were expecting revenue of 6.33 billion yuan, according to IBES data from Refinitiv.

 Excluding items, the company reported a profit of 0.66 yuan per American depository share (ADS), above estimates of 0.63 yuan per ADS.